Guide to Streaming Video Services

 Discovery+ targets those who like to watch Discovery’s assortment of channels without subscribing to a full cable-style replacement service such as Hulu + Live TV, Sling, or YouTube TV.

-The company—perhaps best known for Shark Week—has an extensive collection of content.
+The company—perhaps best known for Shark Week—has an extensive content library.
 That covers more than 70,000 episodes from 2,500 current and classic shows in Discovery’s portfolio of networks, which includes Animal Planet, Discovery Channel, Food Network, HGTV, and TLC.
 The service also includes content from the BBC Natural History Collection, plus nonfiction programming from A&E, The History Channel, and Lifetime.

 Original shows include “Hillsong: A Mega-Church Exposed,” “90 Day Fiance UK,” and “House of Hammer,” about the Armie Hammer scandal.
 Other original shows feature programming starring or created by Sir David Attenborough, Giada De Laurentiis, Bobby Flay, Kevin Hart, David Schwimmer, and Martha Stewart.

 After Discovery and WarnerMedia completed their merger into a new entity called Warner Bros.
-Discovery, it combined HBO Max and Discovery+ into a single streaming entity called Max.
+Discovery, the combined company combined HBO Max and Discovery+ into a single streaming service called HBO Max.
+But Discovery+ is still available as a standalone service.
+The latest news is that Paramount is acquiring Warner Bros.
+Discovery’s streaming services and studios, subject to regulatory approvals.

 Sign up for Discovery+.

-ESPN+ is best for sports junkies looking to add out-of-market baseball and hockey games to their menu, college sports fans who want a broader assortment of sports than they can get with traditional TV, and those with an interest in niche sports, such as rugby and cricket.
+ESPN+ is best for sports junkies looking to add out-of-market baseball and hockey games to their lineup, college sports fans who want a broader selection than they can get with traditional TV, and those with an interest in niche sports, such as rugby and cricket.
 The service also offers documentaries and scripted series.

 Like Disney’s other properties—Disney+ and Hulu—ESPN+ got a price hike last October, though only by a dollar to $12 a month or $120 a year.